A mission statement is a short sentence that defines who you are, what you do, how you do it and who you do it for.

 Or, as defined in the dictionary, a mission statement is:

-“a formal summary of the aims and values of a company, organization, or individual.”
+“a formal summary of the aims and values of a company, organisation, or individual.”

 Either way, it’s a great idea to spend some time on developing your mission statement as it’ll give you a much clearer picture of who your target audience is and how you’re best positioned to serve them, based on their ‘problems’ and your ‘solutions’.